Man whose family died in Boeing 737 Max crash: Scrap the jet

 Njoroge was born in Kenya and now lives in Toronto, where he works as an investment professional.
 A Chicago aviation lawyer, Robert Clifford, sued Boeing on his behalf over the deaths of his wife, Carol, his son and daughters, 6-year-old Ryan, 4-year-old Kelli and 9-month-old Rubi, and his wife's mother.

-They were on their way to visit family in Kenya when their Nairobi-bound plane crashed shortly after takeoff on March 10.
+They were on their way to visit family in Kenya when the Nairobi-bound plane crashed.

 Njoroge accused Boeing of trying to shift blame to foreign pilots in Indonesia and Ethiopia to avoid grounding the Max, which he called "utter prejudice."